knative/docs/docs/eventing/configuration/broker-configuration.md

 ```

   !!! note
-      Be aware that different broker classes usually require different configuration ConfigMaps.
+      Be aware that different Broker classes usually require different configuration ConfigMaps.
 See the section at the beginning for an example on a per-namespace configuration of the used ConfigMap.

 ## Configuring delivery spec defaults